Theragatha - The Verses of the Senior Monks

 929With the ending

-Of good principles and understanding,
+of good principles and understanding,

-Full of all excellent qualities, has fallen apart.
+full of all excellent qualities, has fallen apart.

 930This is the season

-For bad principles and defilements.
+for bad principles and defilements.

 Those who are ready for seclusion

-Are all that’s left of the true Dhamma.
+are all that’s left of the true Dhamma.

 931As they grow, the defilements

-Like demons with the mad.
+like monsters with the mad.

 932Overcome by defilements,

-They run here and there
+they run here and there

-Among the causes for defilement,
+among the bases for defilement,

-As if they had declared war on themselves.
+as if they had declared war on themselves.

-933Having abandoned true Dhamma,
+933Having abandoned the true teaching,

-They argue with each other;
+they argue with each other.

 Following wrong views

-They think, ‘This is better.’
+they think, ‘This is better.’

 934They cut off their wealth,

-Children, and wife to go forth;
+children, and wife to go forth.

 But then they do what they shouldn’t,

-For the sake of a measly spoon of alms-food.
+for the sake of a measly spoon of almsfood.

 935They eat until their bellies are full,

-And then they lie to sleep on their backs.
+and then they lie to sleep on their backs.

-The kind of talk that the teacher criticized.
+the kind of talk that the teacher criticized.

 936Valuing all the arts and crafts,

-They train themselves in them;
+they train themselves in them.

-Not being calm inside,
+Not being settled inside, they think,

 937They provide clay, oil, and talcum powder,

-Water, lodgings, and food
+water, lodgings, and food

-For householders,
+for householders,

-Expecting more in return.
+expecting more in return.

-Flowers, food to eat,
+flowers, food to eat,

-Mangoes and myrobalans.
+mangoes and myrobalans.

 939In medicine they are like doctors,

-In business like householders,
+in business like householders,

-In decoration like prostitutes,
+in makeup like prostitutes,

-In sovereignty like lords.
+in sovereignty like lords.

 940Cheats, frauds,

-False witnesses, sly:
+false witnesses, sly:

-Using multiple plans,
+using multiple plans,

 941Pursuing shams, contrivances, and plans,

-They accumulate a lot of wealth
+they accumulate a lot of wealth

-For the sake of their livelihood.
+for the sake of their own livelihood.

 942They assemble the community

-For business rather than Dhamma.
+for business rather than Dhamma.

 They teach the Dhamma to others

-For gain, not for the goal.
+for gain, not for the goal.

 943Those outside the Saṅgha

-Quarrel over the Saṅgha’s property.
+quarrel over the Saṅgha’s property.

-They’re shameless, and do not care
+Lacking conscience, they do not care

-Are not devoted to practice,
+are not devoted to practice,

-But wish only to be honored,
+but wish only to be honored,

-Infatuated with property and reverence.
+besotted with property and reverence.

 945When things have come to this,

-It’s not easy these days
+it’s not easy these days

-Or to preserve what has been realised.
+or to preserve what has been realized.

-That is how a sage should walk in the village.
+that’s how a sage should walk in the village.

 947Remembering the meditators of old,

-And recollecting their conduct;
+and recollecting their conduct,

-Even in the latter days,
+even in the latter days,

 948That is what the ascetic, whose faculties

-Were fully developed, said in the sāla tree grove.
+were fully developed, said in the sāl tree grove.

 Adhimuttattheragāthā

-705 p_19Th1_1041"Yaññatthaṁ vā dhanatthaṁ vā,
+p_19Th1_1041"Yaññatthaṁ vā dhanatthaṁ vā,

 ye hanāma mayaṁ pure;